Malmesbury School

 Malmesbury School in Malmesbury, Wiltshire, England, was founded in 1971 with the merger of Malmesbury Grammar School at Filands with Bremhilam Secondary Modern at Corn Gastons.

+History

 Until 2002, the school operated on two sites, with the lower school (years 7 and 8) at Filands and the upper school (years 9 to 13) at Corn Gastons.
 In 2002, the school moved into new buildings on the Corn Gastons site, funded by a public-private partnership between the local authority and the White Horse Education Partnership.
 The new building was formally opened by polar explorer David Hempleman-Adams on 2 May 2003.

 In 2008, Malmesbury School became a foundation school.
 In 2011 it became an academy.

 In 2014, the school introduced a new grey and black uniform for years 7–11, which featured a tie in the house colours.

 Awards and specialisms

 In 2004 Malmesbury School became a Specialist School for Science and Performing Arts, earned High Performing Specialist School status in 2008, and was awarded a second specialism in Maths and Computing in 2009.
-In addition, the school holds the following accreditations: